ndparker/rjsmin/README.rst

 - rJSmin does not handle streams, but only complete strings.
 (However, the module provides a "streamy" interface).

 Since most parts of the logic are handled by the regex engine it's way faster than the original python port of ``jsmin.c`` by Baruch Even.
 The speed factor varies between about 6 and 55 depending on input and python version (it gets faster the more compressed the input already is).
-Compared to the speed-refactored python port by Dave St.Germain the performance gain is less dramatic but still between 1.2 and 7.
+Compared to the speed-refactored python port by Dave St.Germain the performance gain is less dramatic but still between 3 and 50 (for huge inputs).
 See the docs/BENCHMARKS file for details.

 rjsmin.c is a reimplementation of rjsmin.py in C and speeds it up even more.